RaitLeinus/podcast-copilot/README.md

 → Make sure BlackHole is set as part of a Multi-Output Device and that Multi-Output Device is selected as your Mac sound output in System Settings → Sound.

 **Wake word not triggering**
-→ If using Porcupine, check that PORCUPINE_ACCESS_KEY and PORCUPINE_MODEL_PATH are set correctly.
+→ Check that `PORCUPINE_ACCESS_KEY` is set.
 If using fallback, speak clearly for ~1.5 seconds.

 **Microphone permission denied**
 → System Settings → Privacy & Security → Microphone → enable Terminal (or your Python app).